DENTISTRY AND ORAL HEALTH

 The BHUDRH facilitates a rural dentistry program that is supported by three regional key stakeholders: Far West Local Health District, Maari Ma Health Aboriginal Corporation, and the Royal Flying Doctor Service South West Division.

-The dentistry program offers undergraduate dental students an excellent opportunity to gain a better understanding of the unique demands of rural dentistry, including the interdisciplinary nature of working in regional areas.
+The dentistry program offers final year dental students an excellent opportunity to gain a better understanding of the unique demands of rural dentistry, including the interdisciplinary nature of working in regional areas.

-Students are supervised by a local senior public dentist, who provides community dental services in Broken Hill and across the Far West district.
-Students will also have an opportunity to move between Far West LHD,
+Students are supervised by local experienced senior dentists from both RFDS and FWLHD, who provide community dental services in Broken Hill and across the far west district.

 Broken Hill Community Health Centre - Sulphide Street